 Chimney stacks

 Repair category 2

-Notes The chimney stack appears to be constructed of original materials and localised deterioration is noted.
-Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
+Notes No significant defects noted, however, chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.

-Roofing including roof space Repair category 1 Notes I am advised by the seller that the roof covering/structure was replaced in the past 15 years and this should be confirmed.
-Moss growth is noted to the roof covering.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Roofing including roof space Repair category 2 Notes The roof structure appears to be constructed of original materials and moss growth is noted to the roof covering.
+Concrete tiles are typically guaranteed for 30 years but have a reasonable life

+Roofing including roof space Repair category 2 Notes expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life

-Roofing including roof space

-Repair category 1

-Notes expectancy and repair/replacement costs.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There are valley gutters.
+These can be problematic especially within older buildings, and maintenance should be undertaken regularly.
+There is evidence of wood boring insect infestation to the timbers within the roof space.
+See 'Dampness, rot and infestation' section above.
+There is evidence of staining to some of the sarking material in the roof space and should be closely monitored.